davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 ## Dealing With the Nyquist Limit

+Thanks to the Nyquist limit, we now know how to sample an image: just choose a high enough sampling frequency to faithfully represent the image, and sample the image intensity at each of the sample points.

+There's a hitch: the maximum frequency of an image depends on what you point your camera at, but your camera's sampling rate is fixed.
+Digital cameras sample using a rectangular array of CCDs, each of which samples the light intensity at that point.
+The camera's sampling rate is constant, determined by how far apart the CCDs are placed.

+    TODO diagram of a signal with high frequency stuff

+Although we cannot faithfully represent signals from scenes with high frequency data, we can represent a subset of the scene.
+What we need is a modified version of the scene, identical to the original except with all of the high frequency data somehow cut out.

+    TODO diagrams of corresponding filtered signal

+This, finally, is where the duals (and, indeed, filtering in general) come into play.

+## Low-Pass Filtering

+The filter that removes high-frequency data is called a low-pass filter.
+The name simply means _low_-frequency data is _pass_ed through the filter, while high frequency data is removed.
+As you might imagine, this is where the frequency domain comes in handy!

+Consider our original signal from a little while ago:

+    TODO spatial graph

+Here's its frequency graph, determined by a discrete Fourier transform:

+    TODO frequency graph

+To filter out the high frequencies, we just zero the amplitude at any point beyond the maximum allowable frequency $f\_{max}$ (determined by the Nyquist limit):

+    TODO another frequency graph

+Then we can reconstruct the spatial signal using a Fourier transform:

+    TODO filtered graph

+Now we can sample with impunity!

 ---

 TODO

-* So need to sample at twice the frequency of the signal from the real world.
-* But the number of samples we take is fixed ...
-* Compromise: change the signal, throwing out any high frequency noise
-* This is called low-pass filtering

-Low-Pass Filtering
-* Why did we take this digression?
-* Because low-pass filtering is really easy in the frequency domain.
-Just multiply by the box function!
-* Show that it works.
+* Box function

 Perspective!
 * To recap, we're trying to represent images using a limited number of discrete samples.
 * To do this, we'll filter out high frequency noise.
 The result is a similar signal, but contains less information.
 * Here's our new algorithm:

-    Use FFT to create the frequency domain equivalent of the signal Zero the high frequencies we can't represent
-    Use InvFFT to reconstruct the modified spatial domain function That's our image!
+        Use FFT to create the frequency domain equivalent of the signal Zero the high frequencies we can't represent Use InvFFT to reconstruct the modified spatial domain function That's our image!

 There's a Better (Read: Faster) Way
 * All this is complex math.
 It's probably pretty complicated and slow.
 Let's not deal with it?